swcarpentry/DEPRECATED-boot-camps/shell/Readme.md

 see an example, open up the manual page for the `find` program, which we will use later this session.
 No one can possibly learn all of these arguments, of course.
 So you will probably find yourself referring back to the manual page frequently.
+Note: sometimes it can be pretty difficult to understand what it says in a man file.
+However, each time you read a man file you will understand more of it.

 **Examining the contents of other directories**

 By default, the `ls` commands lists the contents of the working directory (i.e. the directory you are in).
-You can always find the directory you are in using the `pwd` command.
 However, you can also give `ls` the names of other directories to view.
 Navigate to the home directory if you are not already there.
 Then enter the
 command: